renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ### pip-compile

 The pip-compile manager extracts `--index-url` and `--extra-index-url` directives from its input file.
-These URLs pull credentials from matching `hostRules` blocks and pass appropriate `--index-url` or `--extra-index-url` flags to `pip-compile` with those credentials while generating the output file.
+Renovate will match those URLs with credentials from matching `hostRules` blocks in its configuration and pass appropriate `PIP_INDEX_URL` or `PIP_EXTRA_INDEX_URL` environment variables `pip-compile` with those credentials while generating the output file.
 ``` title="requirements.in"
 --extra-index-url https://pypi.my.domain/simple